Paula Hatum, Queensland University of Technology

 THIS IS A FREE EVENT

-Light refreshments will be provided to all guests after the presentation.
+Light refreshments will be provided to all guests before the presentation.

 When: Thursday 30 June Time: lecture from 6:00pm – 7:30pm AEST (Refreshments available from 5.00pm)

 Where: Room 206, Steele Building (3), The University of Queensland, St Lucia campus

 Refreshments to be served in the Atrium, Global Change Institute (GCI) Building (next to the Steele Building)

 Online: Zoom link will be distributed to all registered attendees participating remotely 48 hours prior to the event